toplan/react-hold/README.md

 Automatically show a well-fitting placeholder for dumb component while its content is loading. [[Demo here]](http://toplan.github.io/react-hold/)

-> What is the meaning of the word **`hold`** in this project?
-It's means keep(hold) the shape of the dumb component if it without content.
-You can also see it as an action which make the dumb component has a placeholder.

 [![build status](https://travis-ci.org/toplan/react-hold.svg?branch=master)](https://travis-ci.org/toplan/react-hold)
 [![codecov](https://codecov.io/gh/toplan/react-hold/branch/master/graph/badge.svg)](https://codecov.io/gh/toplan/react-hold)
 [![npm version](https://img.shields.io/npm/v/react-hold.svg)](https://www.npmjs.com/package/react-hold)